Mombi

-Beginning with The Marvelous Land of Oz (1904)
+The Marvelous Land of Oz

 After arriving in Oz and proclaiming himself as the new dominant ruler, the Wizard made arrangements in three secret visits to an irrelevant witch known as simply Mombi.
 She lived in Oz's northern quadrant and practiced dark magic, casting curses and spells upon her enemies.
-Since the complex fall of Oz's deceased former King Pastoria, the Wizard took the King's baby daughter Princess Ozma, and handed her over to the old witch in secrecy.
-Thus, leaving no heir to Oz's imperial throne.
+Since the complex fall of Oz's deceased former King Pastoria, the Wizard took the King's baby daughter Princess Ozma and handed her over to the old witch in secrecy, thus leaving no heir to Oz's imperial throne and allowing the Wizard to become ruler of the land.
 Upon receiving her, Mombi kept the infant hidden away.
 To disguise her from ever being recognized by the people in Oz, Mombi cleverly transformed the princess into a young boy she nicknamed Tip. (transformations seemed to be Mombi's forte).
-Having been the jailor of Ozma's father and grandfather before, Mombi treated Tip as a slave, too, as "he" grew up.
+Having been the jailor of Ozma's father and grandfather before, Mombi treated Tip as a slave, too, as he grew up.

 Mombi's first match was the Good Witch of the North.
 After freeing the Gillikins from Mombi's clutches, the Good Witch forbade any other witch to live in her domain.
 Even after her defeat, Mombi was still a survivor.
 She made herself appear to be a lowly wizardess and settled down on a quiet farmland which included corn fields, a four-horned cow, and some pigs.